 Known for a fiery playing style which earned him the nickname "Rowdy Richard", shortstop Dick Bartell played eighteen seasons in the majors with five different teams.
 Known as a good hitter and solid fielder, he was a two-time All-Star and played in three World Series in his career.

 After graduating from Alameda High School, Bartell began his pro career with the Bridgeport Bears in 1927.
 By the end of the season, he was in the majors, appearing for the Pittsburgh Pirates in their final game of the year; he would never again play in the minors.
 Pittsburgh dealt away prospect Joe Cronin prior to the next season, making Bartell the backup to Glenn Wright, and he hit .305 in his first full season in the bigs.
 After Wright was traded away, he became a starter, hitting .302 in 1929 and .320 in 1930.

 After the 1930 season, Bartell was traded to the Philadelphia Phillies for shortstop Tommy Thevenow and pitcher Claude Willoughby.
 He continued to excel and was the starting National League shortstop in the first All-Star Game in 1933.
 After four years in Philly, he was dealt to the New York Giants for four players and cash, and he went on to have some of his greatest seasons in New York.
 In the 1936 World Series, he hit .381 as the Giants lost to the New York Yankees.
 The next year, he hit .306 and was an All-Star for the second time in his career, but the club again fell to their crosstown rivals in the World Series.

-Bartell returned to the Giants in 1946, appearing in a pair of games and serving as a coach.
+Bartell returned to the Giants in 1946, appearing in a pair of games.
 After two years managing in the minors, he went on to serve on the Tigers staff from 1949 to 1952 and was a Reds coach in 1954 and 1955.

 Bartell died of Alzheimer's disease at age 87.